-This post is a part of our larger “The OTT Advertiser’s Guide to Second and First-Party Data,” click here to learn more.
+This IS part of “The OTT Advertiser’s Guide to Second and First-Party Data,” click here to learn more.

 By 2022, Google will get rid of third-party cookies in Chrome, forcing digital marketing strategists to adapt.
 While some marketers are trying to get the most out of the last third-party information days, others are reinventing their tactics with first-party data in mind.